An Artist's Journey

 This poem reflects on the human inclination to reject the uncomfortable and embrace denial as a coping mechanism.
 Exploring the desire to escape from challenges and seek refuge in various distractions and pursuits.
 It becomes a delicate dance between facing mortality and the comfort found in denial.

-I am guilty of this behavior as I seek, unconsciously or consciously, distractions from some of life's challenges.
+I am guilty of this behavior, as I unconsciously or consciously seek distractions from some of life's challenges.
 I do the dance every day as ideas, desires, hopes, relationships, loved ones, and nature fall to some sort of elimination, departure, or death.

-However, as an artist and writer, I am able to work through much of the discomfort that comes with life’s various events of mortality.
-Getting it all out in the open through words, colors, textures, shapes, movements, etc., has saved my life on many occasions.
-And it is not that with each piece the discomfort is resolved, that rarely happens and, frankly, that is not the point.
+However, as an artist and writer, I can work through much of the discomfort that comes with life’s various events of mortality.
+Expressing myself through words, colors, textures, shapes, movements, and other mediums has saved my life on many occasions.
+And it is not that with each piece the discomfort is resolved, that rarely happens, and, frankly, that is not the point.

 The process itself is a means to move on, not solve.